Elderflower Pannacotta with Muscat Syrup

 Creamy and light Pannacotta is a lovely summer dessert.
 It is great for dinner parties as it looks beautiful, can be made in individual portions and can be made the day before.
 This recipe uses fresh elderflowers to flavour the pannacotta.
 If you don’t have access to these, you can make it using 2 tablespoons Elderflower Cordial instead and halving the amount of sugar to 50 g.
 If you do not reduce the amount of sugar, your pannacotta will be too sweet.

 Muscat Syrup is a beautiful summer syrup, flavoured with gooseberries and elderflowers, which are a classic combination – both because they are in season at around the same time and because their tastes compliment and enhance each other.
-The recipe for Muscat Syrup is based on one in the brilliant book “” by Geraldene Holt, which dates back to the 1980s, and is one of my favourite cookery books, beautifully designed and produced, with fantastic recipes.

 My recipe also uses fresh elderflowers.
 Again, if you don’t have access to these, you can substitute 2 tablespoons of Elderflower Cordial and reduce the sugar to 200 g.

 - Beetroot Soup with Coconut